Kenya: President Kibaki and the road to a new constitution

 Moi's plan to be replaced by Uhuru Kenyatta failed, and Mwai Kibaki, running for the opposition coalition "National Rainbow Coalition" (NARC), was elected president.
 David Anderson (2003) reports the elections were judged free and fair by local and international observers, and seemed to mark a turning point in Kenya's democratic evolution.

 In 2005, Kenyans rejected a plan to replace the 1963 independence constitution with a new one.
 As a result, the elections of 2007 took place following the procedure set by the old constitution.
 Kibaki was reelected in highly contested elections marred by political and ethnic violence.
 The main opposition leader, Raila Odinga, claimed the election was rigged and that he was the rightfully elected president.
 In the ensuing violence, 1,500 people were killed and another 600,000 internally displaced, making it the worst post-election violence in Kenya.
 To stop the death and displacement of people, Kibaki and Odinga agreed to work together, with the latter taking the position of a prime minister.
 This made Odinga the second prime minister of Kenya.

 In July 2010, Kenya partnered with other East African countries to form the new East African Common Market within the East African Community.
 In 2011, Kenya began sending troops to Somalia to fight the terror group Al-Shabaab.
 In mid-2011, two consecutive missed rainy seasons precipitated the worst drought in East Africa in 60 years.
 The northwestern Turkana region was especially affected, with local schools shut down as a result.
 The crisis was reportedly over by early 2012 because of coordinated relief efforts.
 Aid agencies subsequently shifted their emphasis to recovery initiatives, including digging irrigation canals and distributing plant seeds.

 In August 2010, Kenyans held a referendum and passed a new constitution, which limited presidential powers and devolved the central government.
 Following the passage of the new constitution, Kenya became a presidential representative democratic republic, whereby the President of Kenya is both head of state and head of government, and of a multi-party system.
 The new constitution also states that executive powers are exercised by the executive branch of government, headed by the president, who chairs a cabinet composed of people chosen from outside parliament.
-Legislative power is vested exclusively in Parliament.
+Legislative power is vested exclusively in the Parliament of Kenya.
 The judiciary is independent of the executive and the legislature.